Tigre language: Numerals

 Ordinal numbers have both feminine and masculine form.
-To describe the masculine form -ay is added and respective -ayt to describe the feminine form.
+To specify the masculine form, -ay is added to the end of the word, while the feminine form is specified by the ending -ayt.

 Phonology

 Tigre has preserved the two pharyngeal consonants of Ge'ez.
 The Ge'ez vowel inventory has almost been preserved except that the two vowels which are phonetically close to /[ɐ]/ and [a] seem to have evolved into a pair of phonemes which have the same quality (the same articulation) but differ in length; [a] vs. /[aː]/.
 The original phonemic distinction according to quality survives in Tigrinya.
 The vowel /[ɐ]/, traditionally named "first order vowel", is most commonly transcribed ä in Semitic linguistics.

 The phonemes of Tigre are displayed below in both International Phonetic Alphabet (IPA) symbols (indicated by the IPA brackets) and the symbols common (though not universal) among linguists who work on Ethiopian Semitic languages.
 For the long vowel //aː//, the symbol 'ā' is used per Raz (1983).
 Three consonants, /p, p', x/, occur only in a small number of loanwords, hence they are written in parentheses.

 As in other Ethiopian Semitic languages, the phonemic status of //ə// is questionable; it may be possible to treat it as an epenthetic vowel that is introduced to break up consonant clusters.